 Wrongful Death Law In Florida

-A wrongful death case is different from a murder, homicide, or manslaughter case in that wrongful death lawsuits are handled in civil court while murder trials are handled in criminal court.
+A wrongful death case is different from murder, homicide, or manslaughter case in that wrongful death lawsuits are handled in civil court while murder trials are handled in criminal court.
 A wrongful death claim seeks to get compensation for loss on behalf of surviving loved ones rather than bring criminal charges to bear against the defendant.

 Under Florida law, surviving members of the deceased can file a wrongful death lawsuit if death was caused by any of the following reasons: